k3s-io/k3s-ansible/README.md

 ## Kubeconfig

-After successful bringup, the kubeconfig of the cluster is copied to the control-node and set as default (`~/.kube/config`).
+After successful bringup, the kubeconfig of the cluster is copied to the control node  and set as default (`~/.kube/config`).
 Assuming you have [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) installed, you to confirm access to your **Kubernetes** cluster use the following:

 ```bash